 They have a strong prey drive, are extremely loyal, and very intelligent.

 The Canadian Eskimo dog is an affectionate and very gentle breed.

 5. English Bulldog

-Sadly, the English Bulldog has a lot of healthy problems, so seeking out a reputable breeder is an absolute must.
+Sadly, the English Bulldog has a lot of health problems, so seeking a reputable breeder is an absolute must.

 6. Yorkshire Terrier

 Cost: Yorkies can range from $600-$3000 depending on their lineage.

 Also commonly known as the Yorkie, this beautiful breed has grown in popularity due to their small size.

 The Yorkie is still a terrier, and with that comes a bit of a prey drive.

 They are great with kids if socialized with them from a young age, and they need monthly grooming because of their humanlike hair; they're not the best for first-time owners.